yabellini/docs.carpentries.org/topic_folders/governance/executive-council.md

 This committee is chaired by the Vice Chair of the Executive Council.

 **Roles & Responsibilities**
-- Assessing the Executive Council’s performance as the governing body of The Carpentries
+- Assess the Executive Council’s performance as the governing body of The Carpentries
-- Leading the writing, maintenance, and updates to the Carpentries bylaws, revising/re-approving the bylaws every 2 years, or as needed, according to the bylaws
+- Lead the writing, maintenance, and updates to the Carpentries bylaws; revise/re-approve the bylaws every 2 years, or as needed, according to the bylaws
-- Organizing the annual Executive Council retreat
+- Organize the annual Executive Council retreat
-- Leading the process to identify, nominate, and onboard new Executive Council members
+- Lead the process to identify, nominate, and onboard new Executive Council members
-- Suggesting special committees/task forces as needed and preparing for their formation as per the Committee Policy
+- Suggest special committees/task forces as needed and prepare for their formation as per the Committee Policy

 #### Finance Committee
 This committee is chaired by the Treasurer of the Executive Council.

 **Roles & Responsibilities**
-- Ensuring strong fiduciary oversight and financial management
+- Ensure strong fiduciary oversight and financial management
-- Making sure financial reports are accurate
+- Make sure financial reports are accurate
-- Overseeing the organization’s budget
+- Oversee the organization’s budget
-- Identifying revenue streams and resource development
+- Identify revenue streams and resource development
-- Advise on a strategy for establishing reserve funds, lines of credit, and short- and long-term investments
+- Advise on a strategy to establish reserve funds, lines of credit, and short- and long-term investments

 #### Communications Committee
 This committee is chaired by the Secretary of the Executive Council.